bitsofcotton/ddpmopt/README.md

 # Tips around c++ compilers
 Some of the lieonn.hh operator \>\> class doesn't work as expected, might be compilers' bug.

+# Tips on function entropy
+We predict output with same function without internal states the function have.
+So there's some upper bound on the output stream bit number s.t.
+19638 bits.
+Around this, please refer bitsofcotton/p8.

+So to fit this, we should need bitsofcotton/goki_check_cc:test.py:cleanLc? command input then cleanlc? command output.

 # P01 hypothesis
 The P01 predictor makes the hypothesis the structure is continus enough in first order.